 Special rates and other charges

-Read about our other rates and charges including Special Rates, Waste Management Charges, Stormwater Management Charges, and Water, Sewer and Drainage Charges.
+- including the Special Rate Variation (SRV), Waste Management, Stormwater Management and Water, Sewer and Drainage Charges.